Tk4liso/Puebla-earthquakes-analysis/README.md

 # Puebla-earthquakes-analysis
-Analysis about earthquakes in Puebla city.
+Analysis about earthquakes in Puebla city using data provided by the SSN.